 Vermont Public Television

-VQF is proud to have had Vermont Public Television as a media sponsor this year.
+VQF is proud to have had Vermont Public Television as a media sponsor this past year.
 What a wonderful promo they produced with photos by VQF photogragher Jeffrey Lomicka.
-Watch the promo here.
+Watch the video below.

 Kudos to the Vermont Quiltsearch team!